What is going on with Strep A and scarlet fever in the UK?

 What are the symptoms of Strep A?

-It can cause infections like the skin infection impetigo, strep throat and scarlet fever.
+It can cause infections like the skin infections impetigo, strep throat and scarlet fever.

 Speaking to BBC Radio 4's Today programme on Saturday, infectious diseases paediatrician Prof Kampmann described the symptoms.
 She said: "It starts off with a high fever, very sore throat and very red tongue, which has this sort of papillae - eventually developing a rash which feels a bit like sandpaper.